Total-RD/pymgrid/docs/source/reference/algos/index.rst

 ----------------------

 Algorithms that treat a microgrid as a Markov process, and train a black-box policy by repeated interactions with the environment.
-See :doc:`../../examples/rl-example` for an example of using reinforcement learning to train such an algorithm.
+See :doc:`here <../../examples/rl-example>` for an example of using reinforcement learning to train such an algorithm.

 ..
    HACK -- the point here is that we don't want this to appear in the output, but the autosummary should still generate the pages.